ds5559-group1/multiple-cause-mortality/README.md

 - SparkInit: A jupyter notebook which preprocesses mortality records, creates a stratified sample of ~2.7M records, and splits (80/20) into training and test sets.
 - EDA: A jupyter notebook that explores the training data with some basic visualizations.
 - MCOD_clustering_clean.ipynb: A jupyter notebook that further explores the training data by creating a k-means cluster model using the first 3 causes of death listed.
+- Classification_Models.ipynb: A jupyter notebook that fits decision tree, random forest, naive bayes, and MLR models to predict 1st listed cause of death using age, race, marital status, education, sex.
-- TreeModels_DownSample_TDP.ipynb: A jupyter notebook that develops a decision tree model to predict 1st listed cause of death using age, race, marital status, education, sex.
+- Classification_Models_DS.ipynb: A jupyter notebook that fits decision tree, random forest, naive bayes, and MLR models to predict 1st listed cause of death using age, race, marital status, education, sex.
+This training data is downsampled.
 - LogRegModel_Demog.ipynb: A jupyter notebook that develops a multinomial logistic regression model to predict 1st listed cause of death using age, race, marital status, education, sex.
 - secondare_cause_final.ipynb: A jupyter notebook that develops a multinomial logistic regression model to predict 2st listed cause of death using age, race, education, and 1st listed cause of death.
 - MCOD_clustering.ipynb: A jupyter notebook that develops a K-means clustering model for the first three causes of death.